-The academic mentor supports the work of the programme convenors/ director by fostering a group identity the students on the course, and will contribute to your research mentoring during your studies.
+The academic mentor supports the work of the programme convenors/ director by fostering group identity among students on the course, and will act as mentor for your studies and research.

-The Graduate Teaching Assistants support the work of the convenors/ director by helping to lead discussion in the seminars which form part of the Core Course in MT and HT.
+The Graduate Teaching Assistant supports the work of the convenors/ director by helping to lead discussion in the seminars which form part of the Core Course in MT and HT.